kanchudeep/Geomagnetism-Swift/README.md

 # Geomagnetism Swift

 Swift class to calculate magnetic declination, magnetic field strength, inclination etc. for any point on the earth.

+## Install

+You can import as a package or copy the source file `Geomagnetism.swift` into your project

 ## Usage
 ```swift